 As a paid application, John GBA is totally free from unwanted advertisements and can work fully offline.

 With the name “John” in its title, it is easy to assume how the John GBC relates to John GBA—that’s because they were both made by the same developer.
 John GBC, however, is not a dedicated Game Boy Color emulator but also transcends to the original Game Boy.

-For two applications to have come from the same person, the features we see in John GBA makes for an almost a “signature” that is also apparent in John GBC.
+For two applications to have come from the same person, the features we see in John GBA make for an almost a “signature” that is also apparent in John GBC.
 Specifically, the “slow down” mode and Dropbox support for backing up saved files.

-Perhaps, one major strength of this emulator—as expected from a good working Game Boy emulator for Android—is that of its high compatibility to games, as well as its apparent lack of ads.
+Perhaps, one major strength of this emulator—as expected from a good working Game Boy emulator for Android—is that of its high compatibility with games, as well as its apparent lack of ads.
 Like John GBA, however, John GBC is not free.